grdnrio/windows-security-policy/README.md

 Unused.

 ### template
-This recipe is used to create a template that can be used to configure a security database.
+This recipe is used to create a template that can be imported using the security_policy resource to configure a security database.
 All of the accepted settings are attributes in this cookbook.